(1) Do Your Own Due Diligence

 (9) What Should A Prebuy Cost?

-We can't speak for other shops, but for an LSA prebuy examination as described above, AvSport currently charges a flat $400 labor rate for each phase initiated (plus, of course, the cost of any parts and consumables used).
+We can't speak for other shops, but for an LSA prebuy examination as described above, AvSport currently charges a flat $500 labor rate for each phase initiated (this price includes the cost of normally required consumables).
 We require each individual phase to be prepaid in full, via PayPal transfer to fly@avsport.org, before work can commence.
 As the customer, you are free to discontinue the process at any time a red flag is encountered, having paid only for those phases of the examination actually undertaken.

 Our labor rates are subject to change from time to time, without notice, so please check with us for current pricing before you bring us your candidate aircraft!